LippertComponents/Console/README.md

 1. Run ```composer require lci/console```

+## Config for Packages

+As of 1.1.3, dependant packages classes will be stored in MODX/core/config/lci_console*.

 ## Custom .env

 By default if you want an .env file place it in the /core directory.